Occupational Therapist Education Requirements: What You Need to Know

 You will develop skills similar to that of a coach—motivating, encouraging and engaging clients to achieve the best outcomes.
 Meanwhile, it’s possible that you’ll be working with a wide range of clientele coming from all walks of life.
 The role often requires interactions with family members as well.
 It’s absolutely crucial to learn effective communication techniques and refine your “bedside manner” at the same time you are building a base of core knowledge.

-Earn Your Master’s from Elmhurst College
+Earn Your Master’s from Elmhurst University

-If you are interested in earning a graduate degree, consider the Master of Occupational Therapy (MOT) program offered at Elmhurst College.
+If you are interested in earning a graduate degree, consider the Master of Occupational Therapy (MOT) program offered at Elmhurst University.
 The program, which blends on-campus and online learning, can help you meet your occupational therapist education requirements and put you far along your path to certification and a fulfilling professional career.